Czech-Publisher-Exchange/package-settings/README.md

 # CPEx Package: Settings
-Settings are files saved into the [package-settings git repository](https://git.cpex.cz/frontend/package-settings) and then published to our [CDN](cdn.cpex.cz).
+Settings are files saved into the [package-settings git repository](https://git.cpex.cz/frontend/package-settings) and then published to our cdn.cpex.cz.
 Paths to them are added into the page with `window.cpexPackageConfig`.
 The main package object loads the setting files and merges them into one complete internal configuration.

 **Note: Website always overrides publisher setting**